-CIPD professional membership level: The standards in this level equate to Associate membership.
+CIPD membership grade: The standards in this level equate to Associate Membership.

 Who should look at the standards at this level?
 If the descriptions at this level are a reflection of your role, then you should use these to make sure you’re having your best impact.